KiruthikKumar16/Chitti_2.0/README.md

-# Line Buddy: Always-On-Top AI Assistant
+# Chitti: Always-On-Top AI Assistant

 ## Overview
-Line Buddy is a Windows WPF application that provides an always-visible horizontal overlay at the top of your screen.
+Chitti is a Windows WPF application that provides an always-visible horizontal overlay at the top of your screen.
 It combines system monitoring with instant AI-powered assistance using the Gemini API.

 ## Features